 Shark teeth are embedded in the gums of the animal rather than directly to the jaw.
 Sharks are constantly losing teeth due to wear and tear when they eat, though the teeth are replaced throughout the animals' life.
 Multiple rows of replacement teeth grow in a groove on the inside of the jaw and steadily move forward in comparison to a conveyor belt.
 Some sharks may lose 30,000 or more teeth in their lifetime.
 The rate of tooth replacement varies from once every 8 to 10 days to several months.
 In most species, teeth are replaced one at a time as opposed to the simultaneous replacement of an entire row.

 - Jaws are measured horizontally

-- The photo above is an example yours may slightly vary in size, color, or shape
+- The photos shown are examples; yours may slightly vary in size, color, or shape

 Origin: Tropical and Temperate Oceans